-Michael Busby Jr. is a divorce and family law attorney who practices in Harris County Texas and the counties that surround Harris County.
-He has been in practice for over 10 years and has tried over 100 cases.
+Michael Busby Jr. is a divorce and family law attorney who practices in Harris County Texas and Fort Bend County, Texas.
+He has been in practice for over 20 years and has tried over 300 cases.
 He is familiar with the policy and procedures of the Houston Texas Divorce Courts.
 Our office is open until 8:30 p.m. on Wednesdays and Saturday from 9 a.m. to 1 p.m. for working folks.
 Please call with your family law or divorce questions for 280th Protective Order Court in Houston Texas.

 Michael Busby Jr.